mrpharderwijk/hass-nolu/README.md

 🎉 You survived the most difficult part 🎉!

-## The Nolu concept

-In the `configuration.yaml` you will see that I've split the framework in two parts.
-The `core`-part and the `custom`-part.
-The `core`-part should not be edited, as it may have consequences that are irreversible for the proper working of the theme.
-The `custom`-part however is free for the user to edit and play around with.
-I've left a basic custom directory structure intact for reference.

-### The `custom` directory

-At the root of the `custom`-directory (`nolu/custom`) you will find the `custom.config.yaml`.
-This file basically contains your views definition.
-So this file contains the different 'pages' for your setup.
-Under every page you can define your entities and some extra options that are made available.
-More on that later (TBD).

-`custom/package` - contains files that are read by the root `configuration.yaml` for the custom package.
-Define automations, configuration, input booleans, light groups, persons sensors etc. here.

-`custom/includes` - the includes folder contains all directories/files that are in anyway included by `package` or other files.
-I've use the following structure:

-- `includes/automations` - contains all automations (seperate directories)
-- `includes/config` - contains all setup files used for integrations and others inside the `configuration.yaml`
-- `includes/sensors` - contains sub directory `integration_sensors` and `template_sensors` which hold the those specific sensors
-- `includes/templats` - usefull or repeately used jinja templates

-#### Creating a custom dashboard
+## Creating your Nolu dashboard and views

+1. Open `nolu/custom/custom.config.yaml`
-Open `nolu/custom/custom.config.yaml`.
-Creating a view is very simple.
+2. Creating views is very simple.
 This can be done by typing in the lowercase name.
 The name cannot contain any spaces, use an underscore instead.
-Below contains more information and a typical example of a configuration.
+Below contains more information and a typical example of an example view called `example_home`:
 ```yaml
 # custom.config.yaml